tenzir/tenzir/web/docs/connectors/rabbitmq.md

 from rabbitmq amqp://admin:pass:@0.0.0.1:5672/vhost
 ```

-Send the list of all TQL operators to the `tenzir` exchange:
+Send the list of all TQL operators:

 ```
-show operators | to rabbitmq --exchange tenzir
+show operators | to rabbitmq
 ```